 Benefits of nightshade-free, dairy-free foods

 Cutting back on or avoiding nightshades (tomatoes, potatoes, eggplant, peppers, tomatillos) and dairy is recommended for anyone with inflammation or really any kind of illness.
 Arthritis, IBS, leaky gut syndrome, colitis, tendonitis, carpal tunnel syndrome, stomach issues, acid reflux, chronic infections, acne and cysts, and many other conditions improve with the elimination of nightshades and dairy foods.

 Try going without for at least 6 weeks to experience the benefits.
 It takes this long for the toxins from nightshades to be eliminated from the body.
 Most of my recipes are nightshade-free and dairy-free, so take a look if you’re interested in trying this.

 Load up on nutrient-dense foods to avoid dairy cravings

 A lot of people say they can never give up cheese.
 I think of it more as adding in other foods and gradually crowding out cheese, as you fill your diet with other nutrient-rich foods.
-Make sure you’re getting enough good quality fats too, so you don’t crave cheese just because your body needs more nutrients.
+Make sure you’re getting enough good quality fats too, so you don’t crave cheese or other dairy products just because your body needs more nutrients.

-I regularly eat avocados, use olive oil in my cooking and in salad dressings, eat wild caught fish, and eat some nuts and seeds, all of which have good fats.
+I regularly eat avocados, wild caught fish, nuts and seeds, and coconut milk, all of which have good fats.
+I also use extra-virgin olive oil in my cooking and in salad dressings.
 Try some of my other nightshade-free, dairy-free curry recipes listed at the bottom of this post, or search for “curry” on my recipe page.Print

 - 1/2 teaspoon mustard seeds